jcwynder/task-management-app/README.md

 This app is composed of 3 primary sections:

-- Input fields (wrapped in a `<div>`) to collect and proccess entered data
+- Input fields (wrapped in a `<div>`) to collect and proccess entered data.
-- A filter dropdown (also wrapped in a `<div>`) that allows users to filter task data based on selected filter option(s)
+- A filter dropdown (also wrapped in a `<div>`) that allows users to filter task data based on selected filter option(s).
-- A table to render task data, which includes a task's name, category, deadline, status, and actions
+- A table to render task data, which includes a task's name, category, deadline, status, and actions.

 ### App Styling

 After creating my HTML structure, I moved onto the `<styles.css>` file to apply styling to the app.

 I did not implementa great deal of styling.
-The styling I applied is used to control the layout, appearance, and readability of elements in the task management interface—especially the filter dropdown, table, and status indicators
+The styling I applied is used to control the layout, appearance, and readability of elements in the task management interface—especially the filter dropdown, table, and status indicators.

 Here's a list of the applied styles I used and their intended purpose: